pravega/pravega/documentation/src/docs/deployment/manual-install.md

 ## Installation of the Controller

 The controller can be run by using the following command.
-Replace `<zk-ip>` with the IP address of the Zookeeper nodes in the following command.
+Replace `<zk-ip>` with the IP address of the Zookeeper nodes in the following command:

 ```
 ZK_URL=<zk-ip>:2181 bin/pravega-controller